-Student's Signature Date Parent/Guardian's Signature Date Cell Phone Number (O ptional) Cell Phone Number (Optional) Parent's Email Address s (Optional) Parent's Email Address (Optional) school year.
-You wi event.
-This includes 2.
-Permission for your information (MAP re Il be notified of the ac all college, careers cla child's name and pict ecord board, etc.), the nergency I/we authorize trips, field days, and special music program and practices throughout the ivity but you will not need to sign another permission form for each individ ss, organizations (FFA, FBLA, band, choir, etc.) and sports trips.
-The to appear in the newspaper, television, Internet web pages, school chool yearbook, and school approved applications and websites.
-The medical treatment for my/our child while he/she at school or participating I agree/give permission n for my son or daugh er to #1, 2, 3: Yes Except for #: Dated this day of , 2022 Student Signature

-Parent or Legal Guardian Signature
+Student's Signature Date Parent/Guardian's Signature Date Cell Phone Number (Opt ional) Cell Phone Number (Optional) Parent's Email Address (Optional) Parent's Email Address (Optional) school year.
+You will be event.
+This includes al 2.
+Permission for your ch information (MAP reco be notified of the activit l college, careers class, ild's name and picture to ord board, etc.), the scho gency I/we authorize n ips, field days, and special music program and practices throughout the ty but you will not need to sign another permission form for each individual organizations (FFA, FBLA, band, choir, etc.) and sports trips. to appear in the newspaper, television, Internet web pages, school ool yearbook, and school approved applications and websites. nedical treatment for my/our child while he/she at school or participating in I agree/give permission for or my son or daughter t to #1, 2, 3: Yes Except for #: Dated this day of , 2023 Student Signature Parent or Legal Guardian Signature